YWL3555/rest-api-to-do-list/README.md

 # rest-api-to-do-list

-nodemon index.js to run the server npm test to run the test
+'npm start' to run the server

+'npm test' to run the test